Raiders of the Lost Horcrux:

 Or; we were not going to be handed any kind of a solution at all, because the whole adventure of Regulus Black and the Dark Lord’s Sea Cave, is just one giant, gaudy, irresistible red herring.

-And I had come round to thinking that this was the most likely possibility.
+And I had come round to thinking that the second was the most likely possibility.

 Because, looked at from any rational standpoint, Regulus Black just plain Knew Too Much.
 He certainly knew too much for any wet-behind-the-ears new recruit, and there just wasn’t time for him to have worked himself up through the ranks to be anything more than that.